JamFfm/TFTDisplay/README.md

 Dont forget the reboot.

 ## 1. Install Adafruit_Pyton_ILI9341 for TFTDisplay_240x320:
-Copy and paste all lines with (1) to (7) one after the other into the Raspi-commandline and hit enter to install.
+Copy and paste all lines  (1) to (7) one after the other into the Raspi-commandline and hit enter to install.

 (1)-- cd craftbeerpi3